raspberryvalley/docker-mkdocs/README.md

 Our Dockerfile and instructions are is available at [GitHub](https://github.com/raspberryvalley/docker-mkdocs).
 Read detailed release notes in our [ChangeLog](changelog.md) document.

+---

+**NOTE**: As of **release 1.2** we have changed to Python 3 in the backend, and to support of Jupyter notebooks via [mknotebooks](https://pypi.org/project/mknotebooks/).
+This results in a much larger image size.
+If you don't need Jupyter, you'll still be safe with **release 1.1**

+---

 ## About

 Raspberry Valley is a maker community in Karlskrona, Sweden, sponsored by [Dynapac](https://dynapac.com/en).
 We run makerspaces every week, working with Raspberry Pis, Arduinos and other interesting hardware.